 The symptoms of codeine withdrawal can begin in as little as a few hours from the last dose.
-The duration of withdrawal varies by individual, and is dependent on duration of addiction and how much codeine you use, but the worst physical symptoms generally last for about a week.
+The duration of withdrawal varies by individual and is dependent on the duration of addiction and how much codeine you use, but the worst physical symptoms generally last for about a week.

 If you are struggling with addiction you should always seek professional help.
 Trying to detox alone can be very uncomfortable and sometimes dangerous.
 There are various treatment options available for Codeine addiction in the form of rehab, medication, and therapy.